 So, you've earned your bachelor's degree, and you're not sure what to do with your life.
 Maybe you've thought about teaching.
 Maybe you've even worked in schools as a substitute or paraprofessional.
 What now?
 Can you still become a teacher with a bachelor's degree if you didn't study education?
-Here are some stories from folks who didn't set out to be teachers, but ended up making careers in education.
+Learn about the process of becoming a teacher and read stories of people who got an education degree so they could work in the classroom.

 Grace, a psychology major, became interested in teaching after taking a class in college called Social Policy in a Global Perspective.
 "That changed everything for me," she said of the experience.
 The course focused on policy as it related to children.
 "After that class and thinking about ways the economy, health, and education all impact the child, I kept coming back to education.
 Education was the way I saw myself in the cause of social justice."
 Grace also took an urban education class with Pedro Noguera, a renowned sociologist studying discipline in schools.